usgin/usgin-cache/cache/readme.md

       endpoint: 'The base url for the service from which this record was fetched' }

+In the case of WFS GetFeature responses, the document will also contain the following property:

+    featuretype: 'The type of feature contained in this document'

 ### cache.setup([callback])

 This function will make sure that the database exists, and create it if it does not. `callback` is fired once the database definitively exists.
 Loads the design document defined in `./design/usgin-cache.js`.